qorix-group/process_description/process/process_areas/quality_management/quality_workproducts.rst

    | * Scope of improvement
    | * Estimations regarding impact and time
    | * Commitment on the improvement
-   | * Description of the improvement incl. goals and priorization
+   | * Description of the improvement incl. goals and prioritisation
    | * Measures to validate the effectiveness of the improvement
-   | * Confirmation of the improvement due to monitoring and measuring results